mutecomm/mute/doc/accountserver.md

 used.
 It contains the token flags and the number of tokens with this flag, followed by other flags.
-Preceeding the list is the number of entries in the header.
+Preceding the list is the number of entries in the header.
 The header is then
 base64encoded:

 ```